dexloom/loom/README.md

 ## Who is Loom for?

-First of all, Loom in its current state will not generate revenue and is challenging for newcomers.
+First of all, Loom will not generate any revenue and is challenging for newcomers.
 The Loom framework is tailored for advanced users with prior experience in blockchain development.
-It’s specifically designed for developers building trading bots, arbitrage bots, block builders, solvers, or those looking to work with blockchain event.
+It’s specifically designed for developers building trading bots, arbitrage bots, block builders, solvers, or those looking to work with blockchain events.

 ## Getting starting